Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 actions/events in the browser (for example: clicking, dragging, or keystrokes).
 Bokeh visualizations have a built-in interaction layer that makes them suitable for situations where one might try to deduce additional information, explore hypothetical scenarios, or present to an audience.
-This makes Bokeh data visualizations perfect for web pages, applications, Jupyter notebooks, and dashboards.

 ## What is Accessibility?